310mc/https-310mc.github.io-tl/source/_posts/comet_show/minitalk/midori_2.md

 {% bubble Midori %}
 (Let's search for… "Morisawa, Chiaki"…)

-(Huh, there really *is* a lot of people talking about his casting role in the new tokusatsu show… Where the heck did they get this info from, anyway…?)
+(Huh, there really *are* a lot of people talking about his casting role in the new tokusatsu show… Where the heck did they get this info from, anyway…?)

 …Huh, Anzu-san?
 Good afternoon…
 {% endbubble %}